rfielding/principia/README.md

 }
 ```

-Clients only care that a named service they needs exists.
+Clients only care that a named service they need exists.
 If we depend on `eAuth`, then we can see that it's in here.
 An Endpoint with no volunteers will be handled locally.
 We can talk to the sidecar, which looks exactly like the Edge, except it is plaintext.
 If there are Volunteers, then one will be chosen randomly to service the request; across a TLS socket.
 For example:

 We can reach this page at `/eWeb/`.